 One of the weirdest, most psychedelically spooky and Halloween-triguing shows on TV right now is the Travel Channel's THE DEAD FILES: psychic Amy Allan and retired NYC homicide detective Steve De Schavi investigate haunted houses with a twin pincer approach: he dredges up the the building's history and talks to witnesses; she sees dead people.
 She speaks to dead people, and they speak to her.
 But there's only one way to know if her findings are real... and that's Steve's corroborating unearthed facts.
 She uses a sketch artist to capture the image of the main dead person she encounters on her "walk" through the house in the dead of night.
 She and Steve then compare notes, and in the big reveal we match her sketch with Steve's recovered photo of the historical troublemaker.
 They usually match, which is awesome, slightly scary if true.
-It's the key moment of the whole show: Steve's tough but compassionate cop eyes widen, his head involuntarily shakes back and forth in stunned disbelief; we realize with queasy delight that we're watching a very grounded man's horizon expand, the 'super' part stripped away from the supernatural one thin sketch at a tie.
+I get a kind of weird shiver when, in the 'Reveal,' Steve's tough but compassionate cop eyes widen, his head involuntarily shakes back and forth in stunned disbelief as the sketches match; we realize with queasy delight that we're watching a very grounded man's horizons expand, one think sketch at a time.
 Myth and reality, the unconscious psyche of the collective oversoul and the body--so long ago separated by church, science, and state--re-merge.

 Ridley Scott's PROMETHEUS (recently released on DVD) provides an eerie ancestry with Steve and Amy's investigations.
 A retro-futuristic pre-emptive Ancient Aliens gravestone for a still living humanity, it's Ridley Scott's big sci-fi comeback film, a belated prequel to his 1979 franchise-launcher ALIEN.
 Is it any coincidence its release date is 2012, a year that's marked the death of his brother Tony (see "I'm not Afraid to Die") and the end of the Mayan calendar--which is relevant to the ancient aliens hypothesis of the film?
-A muddled but fascinating career capstone, PROMETHEUS serves as a summation of all Scott's pet themes--dehumanization, mankind as the missing link between apes/aliens; machines/replicant theory (we're all some ancient race's robots) vs. practice; the whole system on trial; technology merging with humanity; the cosmic spark, etc. Too bad once again Scott winds up overanalyzing and falling into his old habit of second-and-triple guess self-negating budget bloating, reducing the wild strides of his earlier work down to a snippy crew of petty stock types all so constricted by their narrowly-defined quirks and hang-ups they dare not breathe without sneering nor speak without re-underlining their hamfistedly scripted 'type' of petulant adolescent.
-Their dialogue evokes, not the cool replicants of BLADEUNNER but M. Emmett Walsh's chief copper ("Here's mud in your eye, pal"); not the professional exchanges about 'struts retracting' and 'access overloads' in the deadpan natural conversational tone professional chatter of ALIEN but the 'I want to open my presents!' brattiness of Logan Marshall-Green's supposed doctor of archeology.
-With his natty scarf and layered sweatshirts, he never even gives the impression he cracked a book.
+A muddled but fascinating career capstone, PROMETHEUS serves as a summation of all Scott's pet themes--dehumanization, mankind as the missing link between apes/aliens; machines/replicant theory (we're all some ancient race's robots) vs. practice; the whole system on trial; technology merging with humanity; the cosmic spark, etc. Too bad once again Scott winds up overanalyzing and falling into his old habit of second-and-triple guess self-negating budget bloating.
+Detailed 'lived-in' characters of his earlier film have melted down to a snippy crew of petty stock types, so constricted by their narrowly-defined quirks and hang-ups they dare not breathe without sneering nor speak without re-underlining their assigned tics.
+Their dialogue evokes, not the cool replicants of BLADEUNNER (I want more life,

 Nice scarf, Poindexter! |

 If only that idea didn't have such a dead-end more-of-the-same finality.
-Humans are still the only intelligent life form, we just found an older, bigger version.
-And the colorless girls go doo do doo doo.
+The aliens are a big disappointment here.
+Turns out, humans are still the only intelligent life form, we just found an older, bigger balder version.
 All that weird shit we saw in the first film?
-The acid blood and myriad strange stages of development, from egg to second stage parasite, to second egg, to 'hatch' to quick-growth ionizing, it seemed like this monster had a few stages we never got to see.
-But no - that was it.
+We loved it, it was so new, and it was all H.R.
+Giger's genius as well as Ridley's.
+The alien's acid blood and myriad strange stages of development, from egg to second stage parasite, to second egg, to 'hatch' to quick-growth ionizing, was startling and ahead of its time.
 None of the sequels have ever extended or thought beyond that genius concept.
-Anything new is, well, more a matter of leather flight suits and CGI doing little more than removing eyelashes from big bald heads (no women aliens, either --that would apparently be stretching imagination too far).
+The alien form is now fixed instead of an ever-evolving creature.
+Now we have the 'Engineers' - CGI doing little more than removing eyelashes from big bald heads (no women aliens, either --that would apparently be stretching imagination too far).
 The first film depicted an alien of many different stages, one beyond all gender binaries, moving from egg to face hugger to parasite to infant, etc - it was a truly alien life cycle -- nothing remotely like it before in film (or since).
-That level of weird science, i.e. biology and physics folded into the fiction, is long gone, perhaps mirrored the hysteric tattooed geologist (Sean Harris) spittle-flecking about how everyone but him doesn't give a shit about rocks; at the same time he utters nary a single line of dialogue that would convey he knows a thing about rocks himself, other than being able to read a screen to determine what's hollow or solid.
+That level of weird science, i.e. biology and physics folded into the fiction, is long gone by Prometheus, perhaps mirrored the uptight tattooed geologist (Sean Harris) spittle-flecking ever syllable about about how everyone but him doesn't give a shit about rocks; at the same time he utters nary a single line of dialogue that would convey he knows a thing about rocks himself, other than being able to read a screen to determine what's hollow or solid.

 At the same time, this level of 'keeping it stupid' dialogue (where characters display skills only in expository self-promotion), reflects the way science doesn't want to recognize the power of mediums like Dead Files' Amy Allan.
-Science wants to live completely and deludedly in the realm of materialism, which hates when anything is believed without prior scientific confirmation: astrologers, psychic, alien abductees, and exorcists are all fakers or delusional in the scientific eye, regardless of the mounting 'strange attractor' particle quantum theory evidence that everything is always in motion and interconnected in ways that transcend the narrow spectrum of our perceptions.
-There is a slowly growing realization amongst the cutting-edge quantum mechanics and string theorists that the movement of planets--even far away ones--in our own galaxy, affect every last emotion or event here on earth via quantum entanglement, the zero point field, and an ever-dissolving and cohering latticework of strange attractors.
+Science wants to live completely and deludedly in the realm of materialism, which hates when anything is believed without prior scientific confirmation.
+In the 70s, when Alien was made, astrologers, psychics, alien abductees, and exorcists carried deep magic you could feel in your lower chakras.
+Now they are all fakers or delusional in the scientific eye, regardless of the mounting 'strange attractor' particle quantum theory evidence that everything is always in motion and interconnected in ways that transcend the narrow spectrum of our perceptions.
+There is a slowly growing realization amongst the cutting-edge quantum mechanics and string theorists that the movement of planets--even far away ones--in our own galaxy, effect every last emotion or event here on earth via quantum entanglement, the zero point field, and an ever-dissolving and cohering latticework of strange attractors.
 But try telling all that to your science teacher, am I right?
-He'd rather fail us as charlatans, because we're inferring the possibility of truth behind phenomena science has already labeled superstition.
+He'd rather fail us as charlatans because we're inferring the possibility of truth behind phenomena science has already labeled superstition, perhaps too hastily.
 It's the inverse of burning Galileo at the stake; it's almost like the middle segment of an ouroboros swearing it's on a diet even as it's eating / being eaten.
-Prometheus is sci-fi for those kind of thinkers, the types who call UFO abductees lunatics without ever meeting them or looking into their case files.
+Prometheus is sci-fi for those kind of thinkers, the types who call UFO abductees lunatics and psychics frauds without ever looking into the evidence, the implants removed from bodies, the marks, or The Dead Files.

 Part of earning a doctorate is believing and ascribing to their panel of thesis advisors' notions of reality.
-They can't handle the truth, like they don't want to acknowledge an ugly son.
-It's not just a problem the 'engineers' (lead scientist Elizabeth Shaw's term for the big alien creators) have with us, it's a problem Ridley Scott has with his own material.
-Or that hack other writer he got, Joe Spaihts.
+They can't handle the truth of their model's limitations, like they don't want to acknowledge an ugly son.
+It's not just a problem the 'engineers' (lead scientist Elizabeth Shaw's term for the big alien creators) have with us, it's a problem maintream science has with fringe science, and which Ridley Scott has with his own material.
+Or that hack other writer he got from god knows where, Joe Spaihts.
 Science must have loved him.
+He's the Carl Sagan of sci-fi theorists, ignoring all the copious research and ideas to parrot thinking that will be outmoded in 20 years, like putting feathers on airplane wings.

 Like more than a few prequels shot decades after the original, PROMETHEUS indicates just what exactly blew minds in the original's heyday through failure to recapture it.
 With the help of reality-bending CGI and a massive budget, Scott's film loses sight of itself.
-Too big to fail, or succeed, it lurches into the dark void in search of a light switch so that it might clear yet another shadowed room and fill yet another darkened forest with shopping malls.
+Too big to fail, or succeed, it lurches into the dark void in search of a light switch so that it might clear yet another shadowed room and illuminate yet another darkened forest with parking lot floods.
 The Alien series is now caught in a Moebius strip where the future is farther in the past than the present, and ten times the budget means ten times slower momentum.
 CGI lets nerdy crippled-by-second-guessing directors like Ridley over-tinker until a film is all FX details and the actors just gray blotches embarrassing the technical perfection around them with their unforgivable human-animal irregularity.
+In short, like George Lucas.

 But those moments can never be repeated.
 Today we're always waiting for that chest-burster, we get bummed if it doesn't come.
-There is no more traumatic other, no adulthood to deviate from, no difference between adults doing a job and children impatiently bickering and dying to "open their presents" and then getting sulky when they don't get an X-box.
-Screenwriting 101 blather extends to the hooligan geologist dismissing alien life as a load of bollocks (so why come? no one asks); the smarmy hipster biologist snickers like a mumblecore rom-com skeeve; the disillusioned hunk drinks and mopes because the engineers aren't alive; leader Charlize is of course a cold bitch who needs sexual healing from a black guy who sings "love the one you're with" and plays a concertina etc.
+There is no more traumatic other, no adulthood to deviate from, no difference between adults doing a job and children impatiently bickering and dying to "open their presents" and then getting sulky when they don't get the ancient alien equivalent of an X-box.
+Screenwriting 101 blather extends to the hooligan geologist dismissing alien life as a load of bollocks (so why come? no one asks); the smarmy hipster biologist snickers like a mumblecore rom-com skeeve; the disillusioned hunk drinks and mopes because the engineers aren't alive; leader Charlize is of course a cold bitch who needs sexual healing from a black guy who sings "love the one you're with" and plays a concertina etc. You know, he loves life, in shorthand.

 The video projection of Guy Pearce as the underwriter of the mission (in terrible old age make-up) introduces replicant David as "The closest thing I have to a son," a kind of cold insult to his butch daughter.
 "But he will never grow old and never die."
 Oh thanks for underlining that, gramps.
-If he were an astronaut in Kubrick's 2001 he'd have probably had to say that "Hal was the most human of us all."
+If he were an astronaut in Kubrick's 2001 he'd have probably had to say that "Hal was the most human of us all.
+But he was a computer... and he had problems."

 Even more hackneyed is the way they continually associate their voyage with an imagineered Disney ride, the blueprints for which are probably in a safe, waiting for box office returns to affirm its marketability.
-What we end up with is a somewhat sickening, unconscious consumerist 'ugly tourist' irritability we might feel in coach watching as the stewardess's beverage cart comes slowly down the aisle toward our row, but never fast enough.
+What we end up with is a somewhat sickening, unconscious consumerist 'ugly tourist' irritability we might feel in coach, towards the back, on an airplane, watching as the stewardess's beverage cart comes slowly down the aisle toward our row, while we die of thirst.
 PROMETHEUS has the ALIEN legacy and the rich field of crypto-anthropology to explore, to go a little gonzo with, but it never so deigns since there's all this stuff to do that's been stale since the 90s.

 Would have loved to see her smile like this just once, in the movie |